ascheben/RAD_analysis_workflow/README.md

 ``samtools merge merged.bam *.bam``

 Large bam files can be split by chromosome (or scaffold, as the case may be) using [bamtools](https://github.com/pezmaster31/bamtools).

+``bamtools split -in merged.bam -reference``

 If the genome consists of many small scaffolds, these can then be merged again into groups of scaffolds using ``samtools merge``.
 This then allows parallel processing of each chromosome/scaffold to accelerate SNP calling.

 For SNP calling, a pileup file is first created using ``samtools mpileup``.
 Next SNPs are called using bcftools, which can output genotypes in vcf format.
 ```